The mystery of AnQiCMS template inheritance:{% extends %}Does the blank line before the tag really affect the child template?

 {% endblock %}

-Not just empty lines: any 'extra' content will break inheritance
+It is not just blank lines: any "extra" content will break inheritance

-• Spaces or tabs:Even several invisible spaces will be recognized as content by the template engine.
+• Spaces or tabs:Even several invisible spaces are recognized as content by the template engine.

-• Any text content:Even just some plain text.
+• any text content:even just some ordinary text.

-This "extra" content will{% extends %}The label is no longer the first item in the file, thus breaking template inheritance.
-Possible consequences may include child templates failing to render correctly, blank page display, and even system errors in some cases.
+these extra contents will{% extends %}The tag is no longer the first item in the file, thus breaking the template inheritance.
+The consequences may include the child template failing to render correctly, blank page display, and even system errors in some cases.

-As a content operator or developer of AnQiCMS, to avoid such problems, we have some suggestions:
+As a content operator or developer of AnQiCMS, in order to avoid such problems, we have some suggestions:

-2. Check the beginning of the file carefully:If you encounter an issue with template inheritance not working, the first step is to check the first line of the child template file.
-You can confirm this by using the 'Show whitespace characters' feature in a text editor (such as VS Code, Sublime Text), or by directly viewing the page source.{% extends %}Is it really at the beginning of the file.
+2. Please check the beginning of the file:If you encounter a problem with template inheritance not working, the first step is to check the first line of the child template file.
+You can confirm this by using the 'Show whitespace characters' feature in a text editor (such as VS Code, Sublime Text) or by directly viewing the page source.{% extends %}Are you really at the beginning of the file.

-3. Use the automatic formatting feature of the editor:Many modern code editors have automatic formatting features, but be careful, as these features might add some whitespace characters at the beginning of the file without you noticing.Suggested to manually check the file header after saving.
+3. Using the editor's automatic formatting feature:Many modern code editors have automatic formatting features, but be careful, as these features may sometimes add some whitespace characters at the beginning of the file without you noticing.Suggest to manually check the file header after saving.

 Summary

-In AnQiCMS template development,{% extends %}Any blank lines or content before the label will directly cause the template inheritance to fail.This is not a Bug, but a strict specification made by the template engine to ensure parsing efficiency and structural consistency.Master this core rule and develop good coding habits, which will help you use the powerful template features of AnQiCMS more smoothly and efficiently, and build stable and elegant websites.
+In the template development of AnQiCMS,{% extends %}Any blank lines or content before the label will cause the template inheritance to fail.This is not a Bug, but a strict regulation made by the template engine to ensure parsing efficiency and structural consistency.Master this core rule and develop good coding habits, it will help you use the powerful template features of AnQiCMS more smoothly and efficiently, building a stable and elegant website.

 Q2: Why does AnQiCMS have such strict regulations?
 Are other template engines like this?